Skip to main content

 • Each of these statements only involve integers.

-• Notice that for every [ ] in the statements the result will be an integer because we have an integer array.
+• Notice that whenever [ ] are used in a statement, we will be accessing the value stored at the index inside the [ ].
+All accesses will result in an integer because we have an integer array.

 • All of the array indexes on the left hand side of the assignment statements are within the bounds of the array (0 – 4).